Customer’s or Customers’ or Customers

 Mistake 1: Confusing Singular and Plural

-• Incorrect: “The customer’s suggestions were compiled from a focus group.”
-(Implies one customer)
+Incorrect: “The customer’s suggestions were compiled from a focus group.”
+(This implies that only one customer’s suggestions were included, which could be misleading.)

-• Correct: “The customers’ suggestions were compiled from a focus group.”
-(Indicates feedback from multiple customers)
+Correct: “The customers’ suggestions were compiled from a focus group.”
+(This clarifies that the feedback from multiple customers was used.)

 Mistake 2: Omitting Apostrophes